Branding & Design

 Look at different colors, too!
 White isn’t the only option.
 Papers come in a variety of colors, and a subtle brand pattern can be just the trick to elevate your card to the next level.

-Another idea is to sandwich two or three different colored papers together.
-You can create a heavier weight card with a different colored front and back, or even create a border with an accent-colored paper in the middle of two non-accent colors.
+Another creative idea to elevate your business card is to sandwich two or three different colored papers together.
+You can create a heavier weight card with a different colored front and back, or you can even create a border with an accent-colored paper in the middle of two non-accent colors.

 3